 A short distance away, the man suddenly turned and fired several shots from a revolver, striking Officer Whitfield once in the abdomen.
 He was able to return fire before he stumbled back to the street where he collapsed.

-A passer-by took him to City Hospital where he lingered for over five months before he died from his injuries.
+A passer-by took him to Ward's Sanitarium and Nurses' Training School where he lingered for over five months before he died from his injuries.

-Although initially buried in an unmarked grave, on November 30, 1998, Officer Whitfield was given full honors during a gravesite dedication of a headstone after members of the department contributed to its purchase.
+Although initially being buried in an unmarked grave on November 27, 1922, Officer Whitfield was given full honors during a gravesite dedication of a headstone on November 30, 1988, after members of the department contributed to its purchase.

 • Officer Whitfield is the second known African-American law enforcement line of duty death in Indiana.